CASFRI/CASFRI/docs/specifications/README.md

 ### DIST_TYPE_1 - DIST_TYPE_3

 The **DIST_TYPE_1** to **DIST_TYPE_3** attributes identify the type of disturbance history that has occurred or is occurring within the polygon.
 The type of disturbance, the extent of the disturbance and the disturbance year, if known, may be recorded.
 The disturbance may be natural or human -caused.
 Up to three disturbance events can be recorded with the oldest event described first.
 Silviculture treatments have been grouped into one category and include any silviculture treatment or treatments recorded for a polygon.
-The detailed table, CAS codes, and CAS conversion rule set are presented in Appendix 13.

 | Values         | Description |
 | :------------- | :-------------- |